akwohlgenant/akwohlgenant.github.io/_posts/2020-05-19-foliummapsanfran.md

 ```

-Again, the embedded folium map isn't working here in github pages, but it works fine in the Jupyter Notebook, so here's a screenshot:
+Again, the embedded folium map isn't working here in Github Pages, but it works fine in my Jupyter Notebook, so here's a screenshot:

 ![png](/images/sanfran_map2.PNG)<!-- -->

 Now I can see where the crimes took place, but I can't see any information about each crime.
-Nex I will add information about the posted incidents using the contents of the "Incident Category" column.
+Next I will add information about the posted incidents using the contents of the "Incident Category" column.
 That space in the variable name might cause problems, so I will shorten the name of that column from "Incident Category" to just "Category".
 Then I will add the category description text as a feature on the map that will "popup" when I click on the marker for a particular incident.

 ```python